codsen/codsen/packages/string-uglify/README.md

 Practically, this means, if you add a single new class high-enough, there will be code changes _all over the file_.

-Besides being simple, the second strength of this algorithm is that length-wise, class/id names are the shortest possible.
+Besides being simple, the second strength of such algorithm is that length-wise, class/id names are the shortest possible.

 **[⬆ back to top](#)**